-As a high school student applying to college right now, life past your undergraduate years might seem a world away.
+As a high school student right now, life past your undergraduate years might seem a world away.
 Viterbi offers a wide set of options for preparing for your future career and navigating the internship world.

 ”Having my first internship with Chevron was the best way to apply my skills in the real world.
 Doing data analysis that had actual implications while learning about the industry along the way was a blast!Cameron ColeComputer Science / Business Administration, '23

 Different majors within Viterbi have different options when it comes to studying abroad.
 Search for places that are approved for your major!
 Be sure to look at Engineering Overseas options and the International Exchange Program with universities in Hong Kong and Singapore.

 Additionally, in Viterbi’s iPodia: Classrooms without Borders course, USC students collaborate with students from universities across India, Germany, South Korea, and Brazil among other countries to pursue targets for global innovation!